7 Expressions [expr]

 — end note]

-For the first option (dot), if the id-expression names a static member or an enumerator, the first expression is a discarded-value expression ([expr.context]); if the id-expression names a non-static data member, the first expression shall be a glvalue.
+For a dot that is followed by an expression that designates a static member or an enumerator, the first expression is a discarded-value expression ([expr.context]); if the expression after the dot designates a non-static data member, the first expression shall be a glvalue.

-For the second option (arrow), the first expression shall be a prvalue having pointer type.
+A postfix expression that is followed by an arrow shall be a prvalue having pointer type.

-The expression E1->E2 is converted to the equivalent form (*(E1)).E2; the remainder of [expr.ref] will address only the first option (dot).50
+The expression E1->E2 is converted to the equivalent form (*(E1)).E2; the remainder of [expr.ref] will address only the form using a dot.49

-The postfix expression before the dot is evaluated;51 the result of that evaluation, together with the id-expression, determines the result of the entire postfix expression.
+The postfix expression before the dot is evaluated;50 the result of that evaluation, together with the id-expression or splice-expression, determines the result of the entire postfix expression.

 If the object expression is of scalar type, E2 shall name the pseudo-destructor of that same type (ignoring cv-qualifications) and E1.E2 is a prvalue of type “function of () returning void.